arafato/azure-core-concepts-book/README.md

 So let's provide clarity.

+#### Control Plane vs Data Plane
+Before we look at the different aspects and services let's quickly define what we mean when we refer to *Control Plane* and *Data Plane*.

+A **Control Plane** is the set of APIs that allow you to provision and configure a resource.
+A **Data Plane** is the set of APIs that allow you to actually use the resource.

+Example: In order to provision a Storage Account, I need to use a different set APIs compared to when I want to actually store some data on it.
+Likewise, I'm using a different set of APIs when I want to provision an EventHub compared to when I actually push data to it.

+Why is this important?
+Because Azure provides two different authentication mechanisms.
+The one that is based on Azure AD (authentication) and RBAC (authorization) which we will thoroughly discuss in the subsequent sections, and one that is based on *Shared Keys*.

+Every operation on the **Control Plane** needs to be authenticated against Azure AD.
+However, not every operation against the **Data Plane** needs to be also authenitcated against Azure AD.
+Some services such as Azure Storage Service, Service Bus, and Event Hubs rely on so-called *Shared Keys*.

+So if you want to provision a Storage Account, you will need to authenticate against Azure AD.
+In order to read and write data from it you are using shared keys.

+Most service on Azure, however, rely on Azure AD and RBAC for managing the Control Plane *and* the Data Plane.

 #### Azure Active Directory
 Azure Active Directory (Azure AD) is Microsoft’s multi-tenant cloud based directory and identity management service (see [https://docs.microsoft.com/azure/active-directory/active-directory-whatis](https://docs.microsoft.com/azure/active-directory/active-directory-whatis)).